Jia-le-wang/BUAA-RINEX-Logger/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-Our latest powerful adaptive zero-speed detection algorithm can fully support various pedestrian gait patterns such as walking, running, elevators, escalators, and up and down stairs.The following is a case of pedestrian 3D positioning, where high-precision indoor and outdoor seamless positioning is achieved by combining 3DMA PPP with pedestrian inertial positioning:
+Our latest powerful adaptive zero-velocity detection algorithm can fully support various pedestrian gait patterns such as walking, running, elevators, escalators, and up and down stairs.The following is a case of pedestrian 3D positioning, where high-precision indoor-outdoor seamless positioning is achieved by combining 3DMA PPP algorithm with foot-mounted inertial positioning:

 ![录制_2023_11_04_22_46_42_514](https://github.com/Jia-le-wang/BUAA-RINEX-Logger/assets/49149409/8489d172-cda1-4df3-aa02-a19cd8d5b243)